-While I like to prepare roasted turkey breast instead of the whole turkey to grace the holiday table, I also can’t get enough of these beer braised lamb shanks during the holiday season!
-I love the rich flavors from the dark beer, tomatoes and garlic and they way they come together to flavor the lamb shanks.
+While I like to prepare roasted turkey breast instead of the whole turkey to grace the holiday table, I also can’t get enough of these melt in your mouth lamb shanks for Easter.
+Or, during any holiday season!
+I love the rich flavors from the dark beer, tomatoes and garlic!
+As well as the way they come together to flavor the best lamb shank recipe.
 So delicious!
-This braised lamb shanks recipe is great along with Instant Pot Mashed Potatoes, Irish Mashed Potatoes or Garlic Butter Pasta.

 I happen to love lamb because it’s so flavorful and delicious.
-You can easily use it to make a fancy meal that is easy to make and flavor packed in no time.
-There’s nothing better than having a restaurant quality lamb shanks on the table made in your own kitchen!
+Braising lamb makes it taste even better.
+There’s nothing better than having a restaurant quality food!
+Right on your table and made in your own kitchen!
+Now you can make a fancy meal that is easy to make and flavor packed in no time.

 If you haven’t made lamb shanks in your kitchen before, you should know that they are super simple.
 Here’s a few tips and tricks that will help you along the way!